sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

 .. note:: In order to connect Fire Insights to an Apache Spark cluster, it has to be installed on the edge node of the cluster.
+With the above steps, you would have Fire Insights running locally on your laptop.